trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 - Use the selected time interval to perform drill down retro analysis

-### Available surfaces
+### Trisul Chart Surfaces

-The following surfaces are available
+These are some of the intuitive chart surfaces in Trisul.

 |                                    |     |                               |
 | ---------------------------------- | --- | ----------------------------- |